When writing your business plan, be aware of these common mistakes that small business owners make.

 - Avoid presenting unrealistic goals or not giving sufficient details on your planned growth strategies.

-- For clarity and to fuel an action plan in developing a strategy around growing your business;
+- They provide clarity and outline an action plan for developing a strategy around growing your business.

-- To provide a backbone for your idea when trying to get money from investors;
+- They provide a foundation for your business idea that can be helpful when trying to secure funding from investors.

-- To show others (potential partners, executives, and mentors) what your vision is and how you plan to get there.
+- They demonstrate to others (potential partners, executives, and mentors) what your vision is for the company and how you plan to get there.

-One of the many challenges of writing a business plan is that it is typically written for a number of audiences, and so the information within it must satisfy as many questions as possible while keeping it succinct and focused.
-The one thing you can guarantee is that no mentor, VC, or business professional who reviews your plan will come away thinking the exact same thing.
-The reason is because each person has their own interests in mind, and looks for specific points that help them make a decision.
+One of the many challenges of writing a business plan is that it is typically written for a number of audiences, so the information within it must satisfy as many questions as possible while keeping it succinct and focused.
+The one thing you can guarantee is that no mentor, venture capitalist, or business professional who reviews your plan will come away thinking the exact same thing.
+The reason is that each person has their own interests in mind and looks for specific points that help them make a decision.

-When spelling out in your business plan the opportunity you see for a product or service, you can't just have a sense that the idea will have legs in the real world.
+When spelling out in your business plan the opportunity you see for a product or service, you can't assume that the idea has automatic appeal in the real world.
 A proper business plan (and anyone who you hope will give you money) will ensure you are setting yourself up for success.
 This means you must develop a business vision around something that will make an impact on an emerging or existing market.
-Those markets that are dwindling or are being taken over by new industries will make it incredibly difficult for you to get funding.
+Those markets that are dwindling or are being overtaken by new industries will make it incredibly difficult for you to get funding.

 For instance, what would your reaction be if someone developed waterproof ink for typewriter ribbons?
 You wouldn't necessarily be enthused, because the number of people looking to buy something like that is incredibly small.

 To be a successful small business owner, you must know that it's impossible to do everything on your own.
 Mentors and investors don't expect you to successfully juggle the production, operation, administrative, marketing and sales aspects of your business, at least not for the long term.